Le-Gris/h-arc/README.md

    python src/kaggle_submision_to_csv.py --submission_id claude3_5-langchain
    ```

-This will process the JSON file and create a CSV file in the same directory.
+This will process the JSON file and create a CSV file in the same directory with a similar format to our human data.

 ## License